Registration Q & A

 1. Q: How do I register my student for school?

-A: Students can be registered online through the district website.
-If you need assistance, you can stop in at the Douglas Central Office at 400 Patriot Drive, contact our Central Registrar by calling 605-923-0000 or email the registrar at [email protected]
+A: You can register your student online through the district website.
+If you need help, visit the Douglas Central Office at 400 Patriot Drive, contact our Central Registrar, Mon-Thurs, 8:00 am to 3:00 pm, at 605-923-0000, or by email at [email protected]

 2. Q: When does registration open?

-A: Registration for the upcoming school year typically opens at the beginning of March each year.
-Refer to the main Douglas Registration page for exact dates.
+A: Registration for the upcoming school year opens at the beginning of March.
+Check the main Douglas Registration page for exact dates each calendar year.

 3. Q: Do I need to register my student every year?

-A: Yes, students must update their registration each school year to ensure information is accurate and to transition to the next grade level.
-All existing families are required to complete the Returning Student Application for each student.
-This is located in your Parent Portal.
+A: Yes.
+You must update your student's registration each school year to ensure information is accurate and to transition to the next grade level.
+Returning families must complete the Returning Student Application for each student in your Parent Portal.

 Proof of Residency: